tofu47/ProjectAnimeDL/README.md

-# ProjectAnimeDL
+## ProjectAnimeDL
-bot to upload your video youtube or anime video to Telegram unlimited drive from google drive.
+1. Bot to upload your Video Youtube or anime video to Telegram unlimited drive, from Google Drive.
-Making this using chat GPT, im not programmer
+2. I make this bot using chat GPT, im not programmer

 # For linux
 1. sudo apt update